Knot Floer homology of positive braids: Knot Floer Homology of Positive Braids

 \section{Knot Floer Homology of Positive Braids}

-Let us start with reviewing some key properties of knot Floer homology.
-For knots $K$ in $S^3$, we associate a Maslov-graded Alexander-filtrated chain complex $\wh{CFK}(K)$.
-Its homology is called the knot Floer homology $\wh{HFK}(K)$, defined in \cite{OSknot} and \cite{Rthesis}.
-It is a knot invariant that categorifies the Alexander polynomial.
+We start by reviewing some key properties of knot Floer homology.
+For knots $K$ in $S^3$, we associate a Maslov-graded chain complex $\wh{CFK}(K)$ over $\mb{F}=\mb{Z}/2\mb{Z}$, filtered by an additional Alexander-grading.
+The associated-grade homology with respect to the latter is called the knot Floer homology $\wh{HFK}(K)$, defined in \cite{OSknot} and \cite{Rthesis}, where it is shown to be a knot invariant that categorifies the Alexander polynomial.

-There are a few ways to generalize the theory to links.
-Following \cite{OSknot}, one can consider the \textit{knotification} of a link $L$ in $S^3$, to be a certain knot $K$ in connected sums of $S^1\times S^2$.
-There is a well-defined version of $\wh{HFK}(Y,K)$ for a null-homologous knots $K$ in a closed $3$-manifold $Y$, so one can define $\wh{HFK}(S^3,L)$ to be $\wh{HFK}(\#S^1\times S^2, K)$.
+There are a several ways to generalize this theory to links.
+For the present purposes, we follow \cite{OSknot} and consider the \textit{knotification} of a link $L$ in $S^3$.
+This is a well-defined knot $\kappa(L)$ in the connected sum of $(|L|-1)$ copies of $S^1\times S^2$, obtained by joining the components of $L$ by bands running through the essential 2-spheres in the summands.
+As knot Floer homology is defined for null-homologous knots $K$ in any closed $3$-manifold $Y$, one can therefore define $\wh{HFK}(S^3,L)$ to be $\wh{HFK}(\#S^1\times S^2, \kappa(L))$.